NamanSatish/namansatish.github.io/_projects/splang.md

 - Param at PC 31: `track_id = 'Think About'` ⇒ check `heap['Think About']`
 - If `heap['Think About'] != 0`, jump back to PC 27; otherwise fall through
-- After 10 iterations, `heap['special']` goes from 10 down to 0, so the loop stops.
+- After 10 iterations, `heap['Think About']` goes from 10 down to 0, so the loop stops.

 ---